peterhinch/micropython-mqtt/README_mqtt_as.md

 have been raised.

 The [loboris fork](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo)
-does not suffer from these problems.
+does not suffer from these problems as far as I can tell by short tests (more needed).

 Currently (5th Sept 2017) DNS lookups don't work (`usocket.getaddrinfo()`).
 Hence broker addresses must be numeric IP's.